-- [1] Neither party objected to the composition of the Board as introduced at the hearing. - [2] All disclosure materials were received in a timely fashion, as legislated under the Act. - [3] The Board notes an executed Agent Authorization Form present in the file. - [4] No preliminary matters were raised by either party. - [5] This is the "lead file" from which disclosure packages, and Direct Sales Comparison evidence and arguments presented by both parties were carried forward to four other complaints of condo properties in the same building, heard together by this panel on the same day. - [6] Upon request, the Board also agreed to carry forward the "flood effects" arguments and evidence presented by both parties from "lead file" on that issue #76722, heard by the Board during the same day.
+- [1] Neither party objected to the composition of the Board as introduced at the hearing. - [2] All disclosure materials were received in a timely fashion, as legislated under the Act. - [3] The Board notes an executed Agent Authorization Form present in the file. - [4] No preliminary matters were raised by either party. - Upon request, the Board agreed to carry forward the disclosure packages, and Direct Sales Comparison evidence and arguments presented by both parties from "lead file" #76767, as these complaints were heard together by this panel on the same day. - [6] Upon request, the Board also agreed to carry forward the "flood effects" arguments and evidence presented by both parties from "lead file" on that issue #76722, heard by the Board during the same day.